-- Students are brought into the cafeteria by the playground monitors and are seated at their assigned tables. - Students follow the direction of the Assistants for getting lunches and drinks. - Assistants will assign weekly table cleaners from their classes. - Students are expected to follow the written rules of the Eagle P.R.I.D.E.
+- Students are brought into the cafeteria by the playground monitors and are seated at their assigned tables. - Students are expected to follow the written rules of the Eagle P.R.I.D.E.
 Café

 VIII.
 HEALTH, SAFETY, & WELFARE

 STUDENT HEALTH, SAFETY, & WELFARE